 If you are a line manager, you should complete 'Leading Quality Conversations' - a 2 part course exploring how to hold great 1:1s - as soon as you can.
-The course is held twice a year (in Spring/Summer and Autumn/Winter) and you can sign up via the Learning Hub (not yet received login details?
-Email hrtraining@adur-worthing.gov.uk).
+The course is held twice a year and you can sign up via the Learning Hub.

-We also have a Leadership College ('College' being used in the sense of a group of professional people with aims and duties meeting together) which gathers quarterly at the solstice/equinox.
+We also have a Leadership College ('College' meaning a gathering of people who are practicing a specific skill or vocation together - in this case, leadership).
+This group gathers quarterly.
 If you lead - whether that's projects, people, agendas - and want to learn more about developing yourself as a leader, email Amy Newnham (amy.newnham@adur-worthing.gov.uk) to receive a calendar invite.